Greentube/ngx-modal/README.md

 ```
 2. Create a custom component that implements `IModalDialog` or use the `SimpleModalDialog` as a child component.

+Custom component should be inserted into both `declarations` and `entryComponents` in the NgModule they are part of. `entryComponents` has to be used since component is dynamically inserted onto the page and Angular is not aware of it.

 3. Inject the `ModalDialogService` where you want to open the dialog.
 Call `openDialog` passing parent `ViewContainerRef` and `IModalDialogOptions`:
 ```ts
 constructor(modalService: ModalDialogService, viewRef: ViewContainerRef) { }